cloud-ark/caastle/README.rst

 =================

 CloudARK is a *command-line tool* that offers ability to declare and create cloud environments for containerized applications.
-An environment for containerized cloud application consists of following components:
+An environment of containerized cloud application consists of following components:

 a) Container Orchestration Engine (COE) cluster